 Option 1: Copy/paste rendered HTML into Gmail Compose Window

-Once you have your HTML written, the process is basically just a matter of copy and paste.
+Once you’ve written your HTML, the process is basically just a matter of copy and paste.
 You create your page in HTML, load it into a browser, copy the contents of the browser, and then paste it into Gmail’s compose window.
 By “rendered” HTML, I mean what the HTML looks like in the browser, with colors, fonts, and images in place.

 Let’s run through a quick example of that.